solana-labs/solana-program-library/docs/src/token-2022/presentation.md

 - 4 audits
 - 1 more after WIP features
 - Currently upgradeable
-- Officially recommended after 1.16 on mainnet
+- Officially recommended after 1.17 on mainnet (~January 2024)
+- More ZK features in 1.18 (~May 2024)
 - May be frozen ~6 months after that

 ---